KmohadeseK/Tailwind-Food-Project/README.md

 - Utilization of Tailwind CSS for fast and beautiful design
 - Ability to add, edit, and delete menu items
 - Homepage includes different categories of food
+- Drinks page, It has dark mode and light mode

 ## Installation and Setup